Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 It's not even alleged in the indictment.

-Nothing specifically is alleged in the indictment, just this this this catch-all of uh conspiracy.
+Nothing specifically is alleged in the indictment.

-But yet there's everybody out there saying, Well, he washed the money, Rush.
+But yet, there's everybody out there saying, well, he washed the money, Rush.

-That's how they wash the money.
+That's how they washed the money.

 Not money laundering.

-He hasn't been charged with money laundering, charged with money laundering.
+He hasn't been charged with money laundering.

-The jail time would be far worse, the charge would be specific.
+The jail time would be far worse.

-It's not money laundering, it's criminal conspiracy, and it's not specified.
+It's criminal conspiracy and it's not specified.

 Delay still doesn't know what he's been charged with.

-Last June, Byron York of National Review Online learned that Ronnie Earl offered some of those same companies that he had indicted deals in which the charges would be dismissed if the corporations came up with big donations to one of his favorite causes.
+Last June, Byron York of National Review online learned that Ronnie Earl offered some of those same companies that he had indicted deals in which the charges would be dismissed if the corporations came up with big donations to one of his favorite causes.

-And I have the story, and we will link to it.
+And I have the story and we will link to it.

-Uh but here's the essence.
+But here's the essence.

-A grand jury in Travis County, Texas, last September indicted eight corporations in connection with the delay investigation.
+A grand jury in Travis County, Texas last September indicted eight corporations in connection with the delay investigation.

 All of them were charged with making illegal contributions.

-He's a prosecutor and he's got this public interest group that he runs, and he raises money for it.
+He's a prosecutor and he's got this public interest group that he runs and he raises money for it.

 Dan Rather's daughter, Robin, helps raise money for Ronnie Earl.

-He dismisses this is extortion.
+He dismisses this is extortion, folks.

 It's extortion.

-Who's gonna bring an indictment against him?
+Who's going to bring an indictment against him?

 I don't know who can.